nishantbahri/nishantbahri/README.md

 <!-- BLOG-POST-LIST:END -->

 ### ✍️ Projects :
-<a href="https://github.com/anshumandubey/swiftly">Swiftly</a></b>: This project implements reinforcement learning to generate a self-driving car-agent with deep learning network to maximize its speed.
+<a href="https://github.com/nishantbahri/covidDataViz">Covid Data analysis and visualization </a></b>: This project analyses the covid data and visualized the data in various charts.